Fill your College Details

 What is Web Development?

 Web development involves creating and maintaining websites.
 It involves various tasks such as creating web pages, programming backend functionality, integrating databases, and ensuring that the website is responsive and user-friendly.
-Web development can be broken down into three main categories: front-end, back-end, and full-stack development.
+Front-end, back-end, and full-stack development are the three primary subcategories of web development.

 Why Web Development Projects Matter?